The City of Belleville is home to a wide variety of accessible services and facilities. See the below on more information.

 General Facility

-- Automatic sliding or power door entrances
+- Automatic sliding or power-operated entrance doors

-- Accessible customer service counters
+- Customer service counters designed for accessibility

-- Accessible washroom and change room facilities
+- Accessible washroom and changing facilities

 Pools

-- All pools have ramp access
+- All pools offer ramp access

-- Water wheelchair and lift on site
+- Equipped with a water wheelchair and lift

-- Accessible change room and washroom facilities
+- Accessible changing rooms and washroom facilities

-- Adult change table with lift
+- Adult changing table with lift available

 Fitness